jeffh/Hydrant/docs/source/design.rst

 included into the abstraction.

 A large abstraction is usually indicative of multiple abstractions that need to be split apart.
-Originally, :ref:`HYDMapper` and :ref:`HYDAccessor` were one protocol, which exposed itself because of the duplicated work required for implementation of getting and setting data.
+For example, :ref:`HYDMapper` and :ref:`HYDAccessor` were one protocol, which exposed itself because of the duplicated work required for implementation of getting and setting data across various mappers.
+Splitting this abstraction avoided other solutions: such as using inheritance or copy-pasting similar implementations.

 Abstractions are fractal, so it may not be immediately obvious that smaller ones exist, but they do and provide a more flexible system in less code.